 - Greater certainty from SISNW is required regarding the location of a new secondary school and clarity in relation to site requirements and constraints. - Council's documentation is extensive around open space principles.
-Refer to Section 6.2 of the Draft Leppington Urban Design and Landscape Report (Turf, 2022) The report provides a clear justification for proposed open space in the town centre. - The vision for the north-south linear open space connecting into the Leppington Station, which runs through the site, is intended to form the heart of Leppington Town Centre. - It is important to consider the vision for and proposed identity of the town centre as place for people to gather and meet. - It is important to consider the broader context when designing the proposal site, particularly in the layout and design of open space.
+Refer to Section 6.2 of the Draft Leppington Urban Design and Landscape Report (Turf, 2022) The report provides a clear justification for proposed open space in the town centre. - The Leppington Town Centre DCP, supporting Councils' Draft Leppington Town Centre Planning Proposal, documents a plan for the east-west open space corridor, which transverses the site. - It is important to consider the vision for and proposed identity of the town centre as place for people to gather and meet. - It is important to consider the broader context when designing the proposal sites, particularly in the layout and design of open space.